 "Wet Sand" is a surprising one.
 The song is soft, until the ending bridge, when Kiedis lets off a pent-up scream with an all-out guitar solo from Frusciante.

 Mohs Scale of Rock and Metal Hardness: Generally 4 or 5.
 They drop to a 3 with Breaking The Girl, while songs like Californication and Under The Bridge would be a 2.
 Occasionally, they go up to a 6 (Parallel Universe, etc.), or write songs with different sections that make them a bit harder to place accurately (Does the ultra-fast, distortion-laden, Metal Scream intro and bridge of Around the World make it a 5?
 Does the melodic chorus make it lower?).
-It should be noted, however, that the album Californication sounds heavier than it is due to Record of Loudness War making it distorted.
+It should be noted, however, that the album Californication sounds heavier than it is due to Loudness War making it distorted.
 The Californication outtake "Slowly Deeply" (Released belatedly as the B-Side to Universally Speaking CD 2 in 2003) is one of the heaviest songs the band has ever done.

 The band had a notable hardcore punk influence in their earlier days, as heard on "You Always Sing The Same", "Battleship", "Catholic School Girls Rule", "Skinny Sweaty Man", "No Chump Love Sucker", "Love Trilogy", "Stone Cold Bush" and "Punk Rock Classic", "The Greeting Song", "Search And Destroy" and "Sikamikanico" most of which are in the 7 or 8 area.